Analysis | 3 takeaways from the first night of the Republican National Convention

 One of the focal points — both in the choice of speakers and what some of them said — was the perception that Trump is a racist and that there is a racism problem in the GOP and the country.

-The bluntest comments on the former front came from former NFL running back Herschel Walker, who spoke of his decades-long, close relationship with Trump.
+The bluntest comments on the former front came from former National Football League running back Herschel Walker, who spoke of his decades-long close relationship with Trump.

-“It hurt my soul to hear the terrible names that people called Donald: The worst one is ‘racist,” said Walker, who is Black.
+“It hurt my soul to hear the terrible names that people called Donald: The worst one is ‘racist,’ ” said Walker, who is Black.
 “I take it as a personal insult that people would think I’ve had a 37-year friendship with a racist.
 People who think that don’t know what they’re talking about.
 Growing up in the Deep South, I’ve seen racism up close.
 I know what it is.
-And it isn’t Donald Trump."
+And it isn’t Donald Trump.”

-Walker was joined by other Black Trump supporters, including White House staffer Ja’Ron Smith, Georgia state Rep. Venon Jones (D), Maryland congressional candidate Kim Klacik (R) and Sen. Tim Scott (R-S.C.).
+Walker was joined by other Black Trump supporters, including White House staffer Ja’Ron Smith, Georgia state Rep. Vernon Jones (D), Maryland congressional candidate Kim Klacik (R) and Scott (R-S.C.).

-Jones provocatively made the case that it was actually Democrats who were harming African Americans: “The Democratic Party does not want black people to leave their mental plantation.
+Jones provocatively made the case that it was Democrats who were harming African Americans: “The Democratic Party does not want Black people to leave their mental plantation.
 We’ve been forced to be there for decades and generations.”

-Haley, the first Indian-American female governor in the country, took a broader pass at the issue, denouncing the idea of systemic racism.
+Haley, the first Indian American female governor in the country, took a broader pass at the issue, denouncing the idea of systemic racism.

 “Here is one more important area where our president is right: He knows that political correctness and cancel culture are dangerous and just plain wrong,” Haley said.
 “In much of the Democratic Party, it’s now fashionable to say that America is racist.
 That is a lie.
 America is not a racist country.”

-Haley notably took a stand against the Confederate flag at the South Carolina State House after the 2015 mass shooting in Charleston.
+Haley notably took a stand against the Confederate battle flag at the South Carolina State House after the 2015 mass shooting in Charleston.

 Scott spoke of the “evolution of the Southern heart,” suggesting it helped him win election.

 Polls have shown half of Americans or more believe Trump is a racist.
-Trump has suggested minority congresswomen should “go back” to their countries (despite most of them having been born here) and called a judge of Mexican descent biased against him, which then-House Speaker Paul D. Ryan (R-Wis.) called “the textbook definition of a racist comment.”
-He also recently retweeted a video that included a supporter saying “white power,” later deleting it but declining to disavow it.
+Trump has suggested that minority congresswomen should “go back” to their countries (despite most of them having been born here) and called a judge of Mexican descent biased against him, which then-House Speaker Paul D. Ryan (R-Wis.) called “the textbook definition of a racist comment.”
+He also recently retweeted a video that included a supporter saying “White power,” later deleting it but declining to disavow it.

-3. Rewriting history on coronavirus
+3. Rewriting history on the coronavirus

-Coronavirus is the issue Trump would rather not have looming over him.
-Polls show his approval rating on the pandemic dropping into the low-to-mid 30s, as the death toll climbs ever closer to the upper bound of what Trump himself would constitute a successful response.
+The novel coronavirus is the issue Trump would rather not have looming over him.
+Polls show his approval rating on the pandemic dropping into the low to mid-30s, as the death toll climbs ever closer to the upper bound of what Trump himself would constitute a successful response.

 But the convention began its prime hours Monday night by focusing on the unavoidable topic — and in one major way attempting to rewrite history.